 - 1. Connect analog phone to ATA Port with an RJ11 cable. - 2.
 Connect the WAN port to the Internet via your network's modem/switch/router/ADSL equipment using an Ethernet cable. - 3.
-Connect one end of the power cord to the power port of the device.
-Connect the other end to the wall outlet.

-- 4. Push the ON/OFF button to power on the router (If available). - 5.
+Connect one end of the power cord to the power port of the device and the other end to the wall outlet. - 4.
+Press ON/OFF button to power on the router (if available). - 5.
 Check the Power, WAN, and LAN LEDs to confirm network connectivity.